Staff Writers and Contributors

 Staff Writers

 Jeff Liu is a Master of Public Policy candidate at the Munk School of Global Affairs and Public Policy.
-He graduated from the University of Toronto in 2021 with an Honours Bachelor of Science in International Development Studies and Physics.
-His research interests include international security, economics, and public health policy.
+He obtained his undergraduate degree from the University of Toronto Scarborough in 2021 with a double major in International Development Studies and Physics.
+His research interests include international security, economics, the environment, and public health policy.

 Contributors